-Main sources of funding for 2012 were (i) retail client deposits, which rose 23% year on year to € 544 million (ii) funding under repurchase agreements with the European Central Bank (ECB), which declined slightly year on year, net of amounts deposit with the ECB, (iii) funding under repurchase agreements via EUREX REPO, which BiG joined as clearing member during 2012, or other market participants, and (iv) higher shareholder funds.
-The Bank does not issue debt securities and, as a result, is unaffected by the limited access by banks in countries involved in adjustment programs to international markets.
+Of the Bank's main sources of funding for 2013 (i) retail client deposits climbed 27% year on year to € 684 million (ii) funding under repurchase agreements with the European Central Bank (ECB) declined year on year, including a more than 50% decline in funding taken from the ECB, (iii) funding under repurchase agreements via EUREX REPO, which BiG joined as clearing member during 2012, or other market participants, increased, and (iv) shareholder funds rose 20%.
+The Bank does not issue debt securities and, as a result, continues to be unaffected by the limited access to international market funding by banks in countries involved in adjustment programs.
 The Bank participates to a minor degree in the domestic interbank market as a provider only.
-As a policy, the Bank maintains a buffer of unused liquidity with the ECB and EUREX Repo, based on eligible securities held at that bank, equal to approximately 1/3 of its retail deposits at any time.
-Larger amounts of liquidity can be made available by selling a portion of the securities inventory within a reasonably short time frame (see Note 38).
+As part of its contingency funding policy, the Bank maintains and reviews daily a buffer of unused liquidity with the ECB and EUREX Repo, based on unencumbered, eligible securities held at those entities, which on average during 2013 represented more than 70% of retail deposits.
+Larger amounts of liquidity can be made available by selling a portion, or all, of the securities inventory within a reasonably short time frame (see Note 39).